Snowman (band)

-Snowman were a band originally from Perth, Western Australia.
+Snowman was a band originally from Perth, Western Australia.
 They formed in 2002, relocated to London in 2008, and disbanded in 2011.

 History

 2002-2005: Formation and Zombies on the Airwaves of Paris

 Snowman began playing together in various incarnations and under different names during their high school years.
 Joe McKee and Andy Citawarman met when they were fourteen years old; they began writing music together almost immediately.
 Olga Hermanniusson soon joined on Bass guitar and saxophone.
-After a few line-up and name changes, the band settled on Snowman with new drummer Ross DiBlasio joining in 2002.
+After a few line-ups and name changes, the band settled on Snowman with new drummer Ross DiBlasio joining in 2002.
 In 2003 they began playing live around Australia.
 They also recorded two demo CDs, which included early versions of "Lost in the Woods", "The Horror Song", "Moodswing" and a track that would go through many changes to eventually become "Wormwood".

 In 2003, the band won The Next Big Thing competition and began recording an EP later that year.
 Zombies on the Airwaves of Paris was released in September 2004 and distributed by Shock Records in Australia.
 It garnered positive reviews nationally.
 National tours with Interpol, Regurgitator, The Mint Chicks and Wolfmother soon followed, as well as a publishing deal with Mushroom Music Publishing.

-In 2005 the band were nominated for six WAMi Awards, winning the Favourite Newcomer award.
+In 2005 the band was nominated for six WAMi Awards, winning the Favourite Newcomer award.

 2006-2011: Studio albums, awards and break up

 In 2006, the band signed with Melbourne-based indie label Dot Dash Records and began recording their self-titled debut album with Perth Producer David Parkin at Blackbird Studios.
 Snowman was released on 23 September 2006 to positive reviews.
 They toured Australia extensively in the year that followed, playing the national Big Day Out tour, Meredith Music Festival, Laneway Festivals, and supported Liars, Wolf & Cub and The Drones on their respective national tours.

-In 2006 the band were nominated for two WAMi Awards: with Citawarman winning the Best Male Vocalist Award.
+In 2006 the band was nominated for two WAMi Awards: with Citawarman winning the Best Male Vocalist Award.

-At the 2007 WAMi Awards, Snowman won three WAMI awards for Most Popular Album' (Snowman), 'Most Popular Music Video' ("You Are A Casino") and 'Best Rock Act'.
+At the 2007 WAMi Awards, Snowman won three WAMI awards for 'Most Popular Album' (Snowman), 'Most Popular Music Video' ("You Are A Casino") and 'Best Rock Act'.